-Most of our jewelry pieces are artisan created in the beautiful Black Hills of South Dakota.
-We have a few artists from other states who perhaps are creating works we don't find locally.
+Our jewelry pieces are artisan created in the beautiful Black Hills of South Dakota.
+We have a few artists from other states creating works we don't find locally.
 Beauty and craftsmanship are always a must.
-Gallery owner and resident of the Black Hills, Brenda Larson of In Your Dreams Jewelry, designs many of our exclusive jewelry pieces using quality gemstones, vintage stones and other uniquely beautiful elements.
+Dakota Nature owner and resident of the Black Hills, Brenda Larson of In Your Dreams Jewelry, designs many of our exclusive jewelry pieces using quality gemstones, vintage stones and other uniquely beautiful elements.

 Keep your jewelry clean!
 Rings in particular tend to collect dirt behind the stone, especially if you wear them on a regular basis.